Statistical inference for high-dimensional spectral density matrix: Some technical results

 Notice that in these conditions there are no explicit requirements on the cross-series dependence, and both weak and strong cross-series dependence are allowed by our theory.
+In particular, the marginal covariance matrix can be banded or AR(1)-type, representing weak cross-series dependence.
+Or it can be a compound symmetric matrix, which implies strong cross-series dependence.
 As a result, we can establish the following Gaussian approximation result.

 \begin{proposition} Assume $r\geq n^\kappa$ for some sufficiently small constant $\kappa>0$, and let Conditions {\rm\ref{as:moment}--\ref{as:eigen}} hold.
 As $n\rightarrow\infty$, the following two assertions are valid.